BP-Feral/JadeChat/README.md

 - [ ] Route messages through the server
 - [ ] Fix Chat app being stuck on DF search
 - [ ] Fix Shutting down entire jade platform when one client closes

+### Some more important objectives
+- [ ] Screenshots inside the Sniffer Agent to catch the used protocols
+- [ ] Split the functionality into different agents and Behaviors
+- [ ] Save and Resume conversations using external files